jnozzi/cocoadev.com/markdown/SpotLight.md

 http://images.apple.com/macosx/images/spotlightsmall20050412.gif

-Spotlight � Apple's new metadata search framework introduced in General/OSXTiger.
+Spotlight � Apple's new metadata search framework introduced in OSXTiger.

-General/MetaDataWithSpotLight allows applications to define arbitrary metadata for their documents and search through them.
+MetaDataWithSpotLight allows applications to define arbitrary metadata for their documents and search through them.
 It basically makes really advanced searching feasible on all file types, and will allow developers easily to implement fast searching into their apps.

 Public documentation is located at: [http://developer.apple.com/macosx/spotlight.html]